How Donor Employer Information Can Boost Your Fundraising

 But how?

-Here are three of the most significant ways:
+Here are four of the most significant ways:

 - Donor employment information can uncover workplace giving eligibility.